8base/Documentation/docs/projects/introduction/03-main-modules-and-capabilities.md

 Key Features:

 - Visual database schema designer.
-- Spreadsheet-like data viewinf and management interface.
+- Spreadsheet-like data view and management interface.
 - Serverless function management.
 - Management of application core services such as authentication, role-based access controls and more.
 - API endpoint configuration and testing.